fdebrus/Nikobus-HA/README.md

   - Commands: Operate dimmers on/off and set brightness.
 - **Shutter Module**: `05-001-02`
   - Commands: Operate covers open/close and set position.
+- **Feedback Module**: `05-207`
+  - The Feedback module's internal refresh mechanism can be utilized for integration updates instead of relying on user-defined periodic polling by the Nikobus integration.
 - **Nikobus Buttons**:
   - Button press events can be used as triggers in Home Assistant automations.
   - Virtual buttons can be created within Home Assistant and mapped to Nikobus.